matthew-tfs/mjcb.io/content/blog/00003-windows-nt-351-on-hyper-v.md

 ![Windows NT 3.51 Installation Error](/images/blog/00003/windows-nt-3-51-installation-error-1.png "Thanks for the help Dr. Watson.")

 I am not entirely sure what is causing the error and given the age of the Operating System and the fact that it is being run in a Virtual Environment (which is was never designed to do) I don't think I will ever know the true reason.
 I think it might have something to do with the installer thinking that the Network is up and running when it actually isn't, and it can't recover gracefully from the error.
-To prevent this, make the following changes to the <strong>DEC PCI Fast Ethernet DECchip 21140</strong> adapter:
+To prevent this, make the following changes to the **DEC PCI Fast Ethernet DECchip 21140** adapter:

 ![Windows NT 3.51 Network Adapter Message 1](/images/blog/00003/windows-nt-3-51-network-adapter-message-1.png "The Connection type is set to ''AutoSense'' by default.")